Review of “Seija ga machi ni yattekuru” (1979)

 Read in Japanese in the Sayonara Nippon (1981) collection.

-A department head at City Record(s) recaptures his youth by hosting a New Orleans jazz band he used to know back in the “group sounds” era.
+A department head at City Record(s) in Tokyo recaptures his youth by hosting a New Orleans jazz band he used to know back in the “group sounds” era.
 He gets one of his underlings to meet the four huge, now-elderly gentlemen at the airport, which leads to a night of debauchery.
 Meanwhile, the underling has a deadbeat friend in a band that’s trying to put together a record, and there’s a girl who quits school when she gets a contract with the label.